romandunets/hinter/README.md

-# hinter
+# Hinter
-Personal Organizer on Rails
+This is web-based personal organizer tool on Rails.